Learn to DJ – The complete beginners guide!

 Vinyl and CD

-Many purist DJs specialise in playing older, physical music formats such as vinyl and CD.
-These are mainly picked up in record shops but can be bought online.
+Many purist DJs specialise in playing older, physical music formats like vinyl and CDs, which they mainly pick up in record shops or buy online.

 There’s something to be said about the social element of digging out music this way.
 DJs of older generations may find this is the only method they are comfortable with.
-Physical formats are currently experiencing a revival, and DJs of all generations are still enjoying performing this way worldwide.
+Physical formats are currently experiencing a revival, and DJs of all generations continue to enjoy performing this way worldwide.

 Promos